What Happens If Your Income Changes After ACA Enrollment?

 In some income ranges, yes.

-There is no penalty, but repayment may apply.
+There is no penalty, but you may owe an ACA subsidy repayment at tax time.

 Yes, if you received advance premium tax credits.